Mai Chau Vietnam, travel diary

 Thung Khe Pass

 In the direction of national road 6, at an altitude of about 1000m, the Thung Khe pass which offers a breath-taking view over the whole valley is one of the most photogenic spots in Mai Chau.
-If the place is not known for escarpments or winding loops, it poses a real issue for drivers because of the misty that prevails in the early morning and at sunset.
+If the place is not known for escarpments or winding loops, it poses a real issue for drivers because of the mist that prevails in the early morning and at sunset.
 Along the road, you will come across small restaurants serving popular mountain treats like corn, sugar cane or even Com lam.

 Mai Chau flag